AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/image-sets.md

 ## Viewing Image Sets {#viewing-image-sets}

-You can create image sets either in the user interface or automatically using [batch set presets](/help/assets/dynamic-media/config-dms7.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).
+You can create image sets either in the user interface or automatically using [batch set presets](/help/assets/dynamic-media/config-dm.md#creating-batch-set-presets-to-auto-generate-image-sets-and-spin-sets).

 >[!IMPORTANT]
 >
->Batch sets are created by the IPS [Image Production System] as part of asset ingestion and are available only in Dynamic Media - Scene7 mode.)
+>Batch sets are created by the IPS [Image Production System] as part of asset ingestion.

 However, sets created using batch set presets, do *not* appear in the user interface.
 You can view these sets in three different ways.
 (These methods are available even if you created the image sets in the user interface).